WillS78/School_District_Analysis/README.md

 3. How does replacing the ninth graders math/reading scores affect Thomas High School performance relative to the other schools?

+Replacing the 9th grade data within Thomas High School had very little impact on the numbers for the overall district.
+With Thomas High School 9th grade population being a small percentage to the total student population it wasn’t enough to change the overall data by more than a fraction of a percentage.

 4. How does replacing the ninth grade scores affect the following?

   - Math and Reading scores by grade